PopovEvgeniy/sdcopy/readme.txt

      Low-level file copying tool by Popov Evgeniy Alekseyevich

-                  Version 1.3.8
+                  Version 1.3.8.1

 Program description

 This program is low-level tool for copying files.
-It simple but powerful and easy to use.
+It is simple but powerful and easy to use.
 It designed as safe and cross-platform software.

 License